cubedevinc/cube_style_guide/readme.md

 ## Cubes

 * A cube's name should represent business entiity and be plural if possible.
-If cube's name may clash with view's name use postfix `_base` for cube's name, e.g. `opportunities_base.yml`
+If cube's name may clash with view's name use prefix `base_` for cube's name, e.g. `base_opportunities.yml`
 * Cubes properties should be ordered as
   - sql
   - description